Receive updates via email. Enter your email address:

 A beef vegetable soup using leftover roast beef

-This beef soup recipe has only a few ingredients, it is a good practice dish for perfecting the techniques of chopping ingredients and to thicken the soup using cornstarch or arrowroot powder.
+Chinese thickened soups usually contain a lot of finely sliced or chopped ingredients.
+For a new cook, gathering and chopping up so many ingredients can be daunting.
+This beef soup recipe has only a few ingredients so it is a good practice dish for perfecting the techniques of chopping ingredients and thickening the soup using cornstarch or arrowroot powder.

 Ingredients